 USB Drive Requirements for Recording Videos

-Some features on your Model S requires the use of a USB drive (for example, Dashcam, Sentry Mode) that meet these requirements:
+Some features require you to use a USB drive (for example, Dashcam, Sentry Mode) that meet these requirements:

 - Minimum storage capacity of 64 GB.
 Use a USB drive with as much available storage as possible.
 Video footage can occupy a large amount of space.